Azure/terraform-azurerm-lz-vending/README.md

 Description: Supply a map of objects containing the details of the role assignments to create for the user-assigned managed identity.
 This will be merged with the other role assignments specified in `var.role_assignments`.

-The role assignments can be used resource groups created by the `var.resource_groups_to_create` map.
+The role assignments can be used resource groups created by the `var.resource_groups` map.

 Requires both `var.umi_enabled` and `var.role_assignment_enabled` to be `true`.